-The 21st Century Scholars Program promotes ongoing awareness of workforce diversity in the National Institutes of Health (NIH) extramural research program.
+The 21st Century Scholars Program promotes ongoing awareness of scientific workforce diversity in the National Institutes of Health (NIH) extramural research program.
 The program builds a self-reinforcing culture of mentoring and support at NIH and promotes awareness of the science of scientific workforce diversity.
 The Chief Officer for Scientific Workforce Diversity (COSWD) sponsors the program, which was initiated in 2021.

 Mentors chosen for the program are seasoned, experienced NIH scientific extramural staff who empower cohorts through mentoring sessions and intellectual exchanges that develop professional skills and explore scientific workforce diversity challenges.
-Cohorts are newer NIH extramural scientific staff (in their extramural roles three years or fewer), selection as a 21st Century Scholars Program participant can be a precursor to NIH leadership training opportunities that are designed for those in later career stages, such as the Cement Extramural Leadership Institute (CELI).
+Cohorts are newer NIH extramural scientific staff (in their extramural role for three years or less).
+Selection as a participant can be a precursor to NIH leadership training opportunities designed for individuals in later career stages, such as the Cement Extramural Leadership Institute (CELI).

-- Establishes learning pathways that have both theoretical and praxis components
+- Establishes learning pathways that have both theoretical and praxis components.

 Program Advisory Committee